Everloom-129/ECE-CS374_Assignment_Hub/Assignment_6/ECE374_Assignment_6_P4.md

 **Shitian Yang** 	**sy39**

-## T4
+## T4 Kung Fu Run!

 ![4](./ECE374_Assignment_6_P4.assets/4.png)

 ### Solution:

+#### Intuition

-- The poles can be treat as a graph with n vertexes, if the **Euclidean distance** between two arbitrary poles A, B =
+- The Kung Fu game can be treat as a graph with n vertexes represented by poles, if the **Euclidean distance** between two arbitrary poles A, B =
   $$
   dist_{A\leftrightarrow B} = \sqrt{(x_a-x_b)^2 +(y_a-y_b)^2} \in [d,2d]
   $$
   then we say A, B is connected.
+And the number of edges are m.

+- Then the problem is turned to be finding the reachable path from vertex *ps to pt*

 For this problem, we just need to use deep first tree to find a reachable path.
 Because we just need to find one path is enough, and this path does not need to be the shortest one.

+#### Algorithm

 ```python
 #find a reachable path form ps to pt